Through Becca Whalen's ’18 excellent academic preparation, she was more than ready for her experience with PA legislature.

 Check out the second annual "Going Local: Politics in Harrisburg and Beyond" Networking Night.
 Students will have the opportunity to discover what it takes gain employment in the political and international field and navigate the challenges that come with first jobs.
 They will also be able to network with LVC alumni and learn about internship and job opportunities.

-- Valley politics majors participate in unique trips, including one to Washington, D.C., every November for a European Union Simulation.
+- Go to Washington, D.C., every November for a European Union Simulation

 Studying abroad in Spain really ignited my passion for living abroad and developing my understanding of the world.
 From that time, I knew my future would require linguistic diversity, international understanding, and business acumen.